arushiballav24036/Current-Status-Pension-Scheme-for-Employees-and-SABF-Rehabilitation-Scheme-IOCL-Internship/README.md

 ➤ Employment Given is the largest status category with 17 cases, followed by R-2A with 15 cases and Extension with 12 cases.

-# Here is the snapshot of the Dashboard for Module 2:
+## Here is the snapshot of the Dashboard for Module 2:

 ![dashboard](https://github.com/arushiballav24036/Current-Status-Pension-Scheme-for-Employees-and-SABF-Rehabilitation-Scheme-IOCL-Internship/blob/bd3b441dc3561284de5d46ba69dfa02e6317b278/pic3.jpg)

 ![dashboard](https://github.com/arushiballav24036/Current-Status-Pension-Scheme-for-Employees-and-SABF-Rehabilitation-Scheme-IOCL-Internship/blob/bd3b441dc3561284de5d46ba69dfa02e6317b278/pic4.jpg)

+# Conclusion
+The Power BI solution provides an integrated view of active, separated and pending employee cases under pension, settlement and rehabilitation-related processes.
+The dashboards identify major separation patterns, pending workloads, long-aged cases and settlement gaps, enabling HR stakeholders to prioritize critical cases and monitor progress more effectively.
+The insights support data-driven decision-making, improved case tracking and timely resolution of pension and employee-related cases.